 - increasing pain when moving or coughing

-When you go in to see your doctor, they’ll conduct a physical exam, and ask about your medical history and any symptoms you may be experiencing.
+A doctor will conduct a physical exam, and ask about your medical history and the symptoms you are experiencing.

 You can prepare for this by having answers to the following:

 - When did the pain start?

 - How often are you experiencing the headaches?
 Are they a daily occurrence?

 - Do you have a family history of headaches, migraine attacks, or other relevant conditions?